skillrepos/secure-agents/README.md

 ![groq api keys](./images/v3appb36.png?raw=true "groq api keys")

-The labs can still run without a key &mdash; they fall back to the local Ollama model &mdash; but a Groq key makes them faster and unlocks the model-based safety classifier.
+The labs can still run without a key but they fall back to the local Ollama model A Groq key makes them faster and unlocks the model-based safety classifier.

 <br><br>